 (E) In all but extreme cases, eligible entities will be given a reasonable period of time, but in no case more than ninety days, to make necessary improvements, whereupon CSBG funding may resume.

-(F) In extreme cases, when the office chief of the office of community services has determined termination of CSBG funding is appropriate in accordance with rule 122-2-03 of the Administrative Code, the"Notification of Intent to Withhold or Suspend CSBG Funds" shall be accompanied by a "Notification of Intent to Terminate" as described in rule 122-2-03 of the Administrative Code.
+(F) In extreme cases, when the deputy chief of the office of community assistance has determined termination of CSBG funding is appropriate in accordance with rule 122-2-03 of the Administrative Code, the "Notification of Intent to Withhold or Suspend CSBG Funds" shall be accompanied by a "Notification of Intent to Terminate" as described in rule 122-2-03 of the Administrative Code.